animatlabs/animatlabs.github.io/_posts/2022-10-30-function-app-dependency-injection-auto-scaling.md

 #### Message Blaster

-Now, hosting the function app in Azure on a Linux-based pay-as-you-go (Consumption) plan and utilizing the message blaster function to push 2000 messages to the service bus quickly.
+Now, hosting the function app in Azure on a Linux-based pay-as-you-go (Consumption) plan and using the message blaster function to push 2000 messages to the service bus quickly.

 ```c#
 public static void Main()